-The qualification aims to equip students with skills and knowledge required for higher education or the world of work by providing opportunities to acquire Key Skills in communication, Information and Communication Technology, working with others, problem-solving and improving their own learning and performance.
+The qualification aims to equip students with skills and knowledge required for higher education or the world of work by providing opportunities to acquire Key Skills in communication, Independent learning and thinking, Information and Communication Technology, working with others, problem-solving and improving their own learning and performance.

 How will I be assessed?

 Internally assessed and externally moderated.
-Practical coursework is worth 30% of AS + A2.
-Pupils will be assessed in 1 practical activity in Year 12 and Year 13 or have the choice to coach their preferred sport.
-Pupils will be expected to collate video evidence of their performance and attend an external moderation held by the exam board.
-Practically the department offers a range of activities in conjunction to the school teams.
+The NEA element is accounts for 30% of students’ overall grade.
+Students will be assessed in 1 practical activity or have the choice to coach their preferred sport, which involves completing a logbook of multiple coaching hours.
+They also have to complete a verbal performance analysis task, which involves identifying a performers strengths and weaknesses and developing an action plan to improve their priority weakness.
+Students will be expected to collate video evidence of their performance and attend a mandatory external moderation held by the exam board, towards the end of year 13.

 What could this course lead to?

-Physical Education is essential for students intending to study Sports Science, Recreational Management courses and also useful for any career in the Leisure Industry.
-The course allows suitable foundation for specialist study in both Physical Education and Sports Studies in higher education and are also suitable qualifications for other areas of study.
-It will provide an excellent foundation for candidates intending to pursue careers in teaching and coaching, sports development, the leisure industry, sports marketing and management, health, leisure and fitness and professional sport.
+Physical Education is essential for students planning to go on to university-level study in areas such as; Sports Science, PE teaching, Coaching, Sport Management and Sports Development.
+It is also advantageous for those pursuing a job, apprenticeship or career in the Leisure Industry.
+The course provide an excellent foundation for candidates intending to pursue careers in teaching and coaching, sports management and development, the leisure industry, sports marketing, health, leisure and fitness and professional sport.

-Possible pathways include; Sports Studies, Sports Engineering, Sports Journalism, Sports & Exercise Sciences, Sports Management, Sports Psychology, Sports Coaching, Sports Therapy, Sports Rehabilitation, Sports Development Coach, Sport & Leisure Facility Design, Sociology of Sport, Education, Sports Technology, Sports Biology, Motor Sport Engineering, Sports Bio-medicine, Media and Culture.
+Possible pathways include; Sports & Exercise Sciences, Biomechanics, Sports Psychology, PE Teaching, Sports Journalism, Sports Management, Sports Psychology, Coaching, Physiotherapy, Sports Development, Sport & Leisure Facility Design, Sociology of Sport, Motor Sport Engineering, Sports Bio-medicine.